ygz213/EasyOpenX/README.md

 ![licence](https://img.shields.io/github/license/ygz213/EasyOpen?style=flat-square)
 # EasyOpenX

-This is an app which opens a collection of windows programs simultaneously.
+This is a fork of EasyOpen which opens a collection of programs simultaneously.

 ## Requirement